 - Halloween (1978) used Panavision's PanaGlide.
 The whole opening (Michael's PoV) is told through the use of a SteadiCam.

 - Also, Firefly, and even in effects shots.

 - According to the DVD commentary, in a lot of scenes the camera operator was operating without a SteadiCam harness, but was so good at operating handheld that it looked like he was using one.

 - Supposedly, the reason the shaking effect looks so real is that they could actually rock the Serenity sets back and forth.
 SteadiCam cares not.

 - While we're at it, Battlestar Galactica, too.

-- Steadicam harnesses were repurposed for the Smart Guns in Aliens.
+- Steadicam harnesses were repurposed for the Smart Guns in Aliens. note

 - Used to great effect in Das Boot, where it enabled camera operators to work within the confines of a real-size replica U-Boat and produce tracking shots following crew members through bulkheads and around pipes.